kineticR/Baking-Login/README.md

 A very quick job of a UI login box with some basic UI.
 See it in action here - http://rhysxy.com/projects/banking-login/.
-Feel free to use my code for your on projects.
+Feel free to reuse/tweak my code for your personal projects.
 Works smoothly on all web browsers.